bugsnag/bugsnag-ruby/README.md

 It is often useful to send additional meta-data about your app, such as information about the currently logged in user, along with any exceptions, to help debug problems.

 ### Rails Apps

-In any rails controller you can define a `before_bugsnag_notify` filter, which allows you to add this additional data.
+In any rails controller you can define a `before_bugsnag_notify` callback, which allows you to add this additional data by calling `add_tab` on the exception notification object.

 ```ruby
 class MyController < ApplicationController